alexspurling/blog/_posts/2024-06-28-messenger.md

 ![View of Earth from the Messenger probe as it flew by in 2006]({{site.baseurl}}/assets/images/EarthAnimation.gif)

 Unfortunately, back in 2005, video compression technology was not particularly advanced and so when NASA released this timelapse, it was significantly lower in quality.
+(Right click and click Play if the video doesn't autoplay)

 <video autoplay="autoplay" loop="loop" width="512" height="512">
   <source src="{{site.baseurl}}/assets/video/MESSENGEREarthDeparture.mp4" type="video/mp4">